Einstein clusters as models of inhomogeneous spacetimes: Introduction

 The backreaction problem is usually formulated as {\it a fitting problem} \cite{fitting}.
 In this approach, one asks how to fit an idealized solution to a realistic (`lumpy') spacetime.
 The aim of such approach is to find covariant procedure which uniquely assigns the best effective spacetime to a realistic one.
 However, it is more common in a down-to-earth scientific work to assume an effective model {\it a priori}.
 A physicist who wants to describe the complicated system usually neglects `details' and proposes a simplified model.
 This model is later being tested in experiments or against observations.
 In cosmology, spatial isotropy and homogeneity of the universe was a natural first guess.
 These assumptions led to our standard cosmological model $\Lambda CDM$.
 This model, with free parameters estimated by astronomers, constitutes the `effective spacetime.'
 Therefore, instead of looking for a fitting procedure one may formulate backreaction problem in an alternative way and ask what kind of errors has been introduced by idealization.

 In this alternative approach, the effective spacetime is known from the beginning.
 An idealised geometry does not fit to the matter content exactly and a discrepancy between the left hand side (geometry) and the right hand side of Einstein equations (the energy-matter content) arises.
 If one assumes that Einstein equations hold, then additional or missing terms are incorrectly interpreted as a contribution to the energy-momentum tensor.
 These artificial terms are known as a backreaction tensor.
-Since $\Lambda CDM$ energy-momentum tensor is dominated by dark matter and dark energy --- the forms of energy and matter detected so far only through their gravitational interactions, then the backreaction effect has a potential to clarify our understanding of the Universe.
+Since the $\Lambda CDM$ energy-momentum tensor is dominated by dark matter and dark energy --- the forms of energy and matter detected so far only through their gravitational interactions, then the backreaction effect has a potential to clarify our understanding of the Universe.

-The results presented in the article \cite{greenwald} suggest that that this potential has not been realised in nature: under appropriate mathematical conditions the backreaction tensor is traceless, thus it may mimic radiation, but it cannot mimic cosmological constant nor cold dark matter.
+The results presented in the article by Stephen Green and Robert Wald \cite{greenwald} suggest that that this potential has not been realised in nature: within the formalism used there (the so-called Green-Wald framework) and under appropriate mathematical conditions the backreaction tensor is traceless, thus it may mimic radiation, but it cannot mimic cosmological constant nor cold dark matter.
 In the context of the $\Lambda CDM$ model this implies that backreaction effect introduces a minor correction and it is definitely not the `order of magnitude effect' (which is needed to explain cosmological observations without cosmological constant or other forms of dark energy).

-One may, at least formally, find relevant examples of spacetimes with small--scale inhomogeneities, such that the formalism \cite{greenwald} cannot be directly applied to them, e.g.\ a vacuum cosmological model with all the mass concentrated in a statistically homogeneously distributed black holes \cite{bhl}.
-Moreover, even if the backreaction vanishes, the effect of small-scale inhomogeneities still may alter interpretation of our observations, as will be illustrated by our example.
+The Green-Wald framework \cite{greenwald} is a generalization to non-vacuum spacetimes and matter inhomogeneities of the Burnett's approach \cite{burnett}.
+(Burnett put on a rigorous mathematical footing the Isaacson's shortwave approximation \cite{isaacson1,isaacson2}.)
+One may, at least formally, find relevant examples of spacetimes with small--scale inhomogeneities, such that the Green-Wald formalism cannot be directly applied to them, e.g.\ a vacuum cosmological model with all the mass concentrated in a statistically homogeneously distributed black holes \cite{bhl}.
+Moreover, even if the backreaction vanishes, the effect of small-scale inhomogeneities may still alter interpretation of observations, as will be illustrated by our example.